 See the Top Tips for Walt Disney World

-Because Walt Disney World is massive there is a lot to see and so and plan for.
-Don’t even think for a second that you can do it all in one week.
+Because Walt Disney World is massive there is a lot to see and plan for.
+Don’t think you can do it all in one week!
 I’ve been going for over 15 years and still haven’t done it all.
 Don’t let that scare you.
 Prioritize and stick to your plan and all will be well.
-Throw in some of my Tips for Walt Disney World and you will have a magical vacation!
+Throw in some of my tips for Walt Disney World and you will have a magical Disney experience!

-- Pay For Some Experiences – I realize that you’re already paying a lot of your vacation.
-You’re also probably worried that you’ll miss something like a show, parade or fireworks.
+- Pay For Some Experiences – I realize that you’re already paying a lot for your vacation.
+You’re also probably worried that you’ll miss something like a show, parade, or fireworks.
 A lot of these things can be paid for in advance so you won’t miss them.
 You’ll also receive guaranteed seating with some of the best views.
 In particular the fireworks at Magic Kingdom and Epcot Forever.
-Both offer a dining experience that guarantees you seats to the show plus some great goodies to snack on before, during and after.
-Sometimes splurging a little bit is worth some piece of mind!
+Both offer a dining experience that guarantees you seats to the show plus some great goodies to snack on before, during, and after.
+Sometimes splurging a little bit is worth some peace of mind!

-- Purchase Discount Disney World Tickets – I of course have to mention that Park Savers specialises in discounting theme park tickets, in particular Walt Disney World tickets.
-Be sure to see their special offers which include savings over $70 per ticket.
+- Purchase Discount Disney World Tickets – I of course have to mention that Park Savers specializes in discounting theme park tickets, in particular, Walt Disney World tickets.
+Be sure to see their special offers which include savings over per ticket.
 There’s no sense in paying more when you can pay much less for the same thing!
 Their tickets work just like Disney’s so you can link them online and plan FastPass+ in advance.

 - Get The Park Hopper Ticket – It provides some much flexibility that the upgrade is worth it if you can afford to.
 My biggest concern about the parks (and probably yours too) is crowds.
 When you purchase the 1 park per day tickets you do save but at what cost?
 You may land in a park that’s just crazy busy that day with super long lines while another park is “dead” in comparison.
 That’s why the Park Hopper option is a must for me.
 I can leave a park and check out another one.

-- Enjoy Your Resort – If you’re a go go go person who spends every waking minute inside the parks then this can especially apply to you.
+- Enjoy Your Resort – If you’re a go go go the person who spends every waking minute inside the parks then this can especially apply to you.
 Sometimes it’s easy to overlook your resort hotel with some much to see and do in the parks.
-I would say put the parks on pause for a day and enjoy what you’re paying for, not just a room to sleep in but the resorts shopping, dining, pools and entertainment.
-On my second stay at Disney’s Animal Kingdom Lodge I discovered a kids area that my girls begged to go to every night because it had so much to offer.
+I would say put the parks on pause for a day and enjoy what you’re paying for, not just a room to sleep in but the resort’s shopping, dining, pools, and entertainment.
+On my second stay at Disney’s Animal Kingdom Lodge, I discovered a kid’s area that my girls begged to go to every night because it had so much to offer.
 This is just an example but your resort hotel probably has some really cool stuff you don’t know about.
 So get exploring!

 - Get Memory Maker – It’s worth the extra money because pictures are priceless!
 Memory Maker allows you to get all your attraction and photopass photos for your entire trip.
 If you’re not familiar, Disney has Cast Members that will take pictures for you around all the parks like in front of Cinderella’s Castle or Spaceship Earth.
 Your photo is also taken on several attractions like Splash Mountain and Test Track.
 You can download them all digitally when your vacation is finished.